 Bush medicine and traditional practices: plants, ceremonies, and native remedies

-Bush medicine is a knowledge-rich practice that uses local plants and seasonal resources to address common symptoms and support prevention.
-Communities pair plant-based care with ritual and hands-on work to maintain wellbeing.
+Bush medicine refers to knowledge-rich practices that use local plants and seasonal resources to address common symptoms and support prevention.
+Across many nations, communities combine plant-based care with ritual, hands-on treatments, and everyday practices to maintain wellbeing.

 Plants with proven roles across generations